-This e-book by Howard Culbertson was originally published in 1991 by the Nazarene Publishing House under ISBN number 083-411-4186.
-This NMI mission book has been revised and updated.
+This ebook by Howard Culbertson was originally published by what is now The Foundry under ISBN number 083-411-4186.
+This NMI mission book has been somewhat updated for this eBook version.

 I've always loved Nazarene General Assemblies.
 The first one I remember attending was in 1960.
 I was 13 years old.
 I sat there in Kansas City's Municipal Auditorium, enthralled.
 I recall looking down on the delegates with dismay as they agreed to raise the church voting age from 12 to 15.
 That day, they took my voting rights away.
 Still, I loved it all.
 One of my favorite areas was the exhibit hall.
 There were displays from countries around the world.
 In 1903, Nazarene founder Phineas F. Bresee wrote: "The impulse of the sanctified heart ... is to preach the gospel to every creature."
 That seemed very evident as I wandered through that display area.

 Four years later my teenage faith swelled again.
 I went to Portland, Oregon.
-There I marveled at the huge numbers of Nazarenes at another General Assembly.
-Very few organizations in the world have business meetings where 800 delegates go, accompanied by 30,000 spectators.
+There, I marveled at the huge numbers of Nazarenes at another General Assembly.
+Very few organizations in the world have business meetings where 800 delegates go, accompanied by 20,000 or more spectators.
 That happens at our General Assemblies.
 It's obvious we're a family.
 I liked being part of something big, where so many people join hands to carry out the Great Commission.

 God has used the Church of the Nazarene in marvelous ways around the world.
-Hundres of thousands have come to know Christ and the power of the Holy Spirit through our movement.
-The holy life-style of the people called Nazarenes has influenced the lives of countless thousands.
-Part of the driving force behind our tremendous outreach and accomplishment has been an aggressive evangelistic spirit.
+Hundreds of thousands have come to know Christ and the power of the Holy Spirit through our movement.
+The holy lifestyle of the people called Nazarenes has influenced the lives of countless thousands.
+Part of the driving force behind our outreach and accomplishments for the Kingdom has been an aggressive evangelistic spirit.
 A good deal of the credit goes to our two-track missions giving system.

-Through the years, we've done some experimenting to elicit the resources to fulfill the Great Commission.
+Through the years, we've done some experimenting to elicit the resources to fulfill Christ's Great Commission.
 Naturally, we still have weaknesses we're looking to shore up.
-On the whole, however, our balanced fund-raising has some awesome strengths.
+On the whole, however, our balanced fundraising has some awesome strengths.
 We've tried to keep our attack balanced.
 We've worked hard at increasing our attacks on satanic strongholds.

-If in the future we are to fulfill our part of the Great Commission, we must see an even greater commitment of funds than we have ever seen.
+If, in the future, we are to fulfill our part of the Great Commission, we must see an even greater commitment of funds than we have ever seen.
 We must do it.
 I believe we can.
-Elizabeth Vennum has been instrumental in NMI fund-raising through the years.
+Elizabeth Vennum was instrumental in NMI fund-raising through the years.
 Not long before she passed away, she wrote that in the face of a God-given challenge, we could respond in three different ways:

-I close this little book by hearkening back to a football analogy: Nazarene financing of world evangelism has been a balanced attack, and it has worked.
+I close this little book by hearkening back to a football analogy: Nazarene financing of world evangelism has been a balanced attack1, and it has worked.

 2. Budget: A bad word doing good